polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 - ink! - [**Supported**](https://docs.astar.network/docs/build/#wasm-smart-contracts){target=\_blank}
 - EVM (Solidity) - [ **Supported**](https://docs.astar.network/docs/build/#evm-smart-contracts){target=\_blank}

 [Astar Network](https://astar.network/){target=\_blank} supports the building of dApps with EVM and Wasm smart contracts and offers developers true interoperability.
-True interoperability with cross-consensus messaging [XCM](https://wiki.polkadot.network/docs/learn-xcm){target=\_blank} and cross-virtual machine [XVM](https://astar.network/developers){target=\_blank}.
-We are made by developers and for developers.
-Astar’s unique Build2Earn model empowers developers to get paid through a dApp staking mechanism for the code they write and dApps they build.
+True interoperability with cross-consensus messaging [XCM](https://wiki.polkadot.network/docs/learn-xcm){target=\_blank} and cross-virtual machine [XVM](https://astar.network/developers){target=\_blank}.Astar’s unique [Build2Earn](https://docs.astar.network/docs/build/#build2earn){target=\_blank} model empowers developers to get paid through a dApp staking mechanism for the code they write and dApps they build.

 [Shiden Network](https://shiden.astar.network/){target=\_blank} is the canary network of Astar Network, live as a parachain on Kusama, and supports the EVM and Wasm environment for all developers who want to build out use-cases in a canary network with economic value.
 Shiden acts as a playground for developers.

 Try deploying an Ethereum or ink! smart contract by following their [documentation](https://docs.astar.network/){target=\_blank}.